josejhkim/tp/docs/UserGuide.md

 - The command displays details of each table for easy reference.

 **Examples:**
-- Running `getTables` displays a list of all tables with their respective details.
+- Running `getTables` displays a list of all tables with their respective details like the guests seated at that table.

+### Finding a Table : `findTable`

+Finds a table by its ID.

+**Format:**
+`findTable tableID/TABLEID`

+- Searches for the table with the specified **TABLEID**.
+- The parameter `TABLEID` should exactly match the table's identifier number.
+- Useful for quickly locating a specific table in the wedding layout.

+**Examples:**
+- Running `findTable tableID/12` searches for and displays the table with the ID `12`.

 ### Clearing all entries : `clear`